Changing your details or getting a copy of a title

 A certificate of title is an official record of land ownership in South Australia.
 You may need a copy of your certificate for various reasons including lodging development applications or applying for council approval for a pergola or extension.

-Getting a copy of a certificate of title is also called a register search.
+Getting a copy of a certificate of title is called a register search on SAILIS.